sudheerapte/sudheerapte.github.io/_posts/2018-05-12-smart-does-not-mean-ai.md

 ![Sawyer pic](https://spectrum.ieee.org/image/MjYxMjM2MQ.jpeg)

-Besides the above three sources of friction, there is a large organizational barrier: if the robot is not safe around people, then the people have to be cleared out of the area and safety cages need to be built around the robots.
+Besides the above three sources of friction, there is another large organizational barrier: if the robot is not safe around people, then the people have to be cleared out of the area and safety cages need to be built around the robots.
 This, too, has been addressed by these cobots, as these robots are designed to be used around humans.
+If you try to hold Sawyer's arm while it is performing a task, it will stop immediately.
+And, as you can see above, it looks cute and harmless, too.